OmniFlux Programming Language Reference Manual ๐

 Provides simplified tasks for reading and formatting dates:

 datetime_now(): Returns the current Unix timestamp.datetime_format(timestamp, format_string): Formats a Unix timestamp.
-Supported tokens areYYYY(year),MM(month),DD(day),HH(hour),mm(minute), andss(seconds).
+Supported tokens areYYYY(year),MM(month),DD(day),HH(hour),mm(minute), andss(seconds).datetimeparse(date_string)/datetime_parse(date_string): Parses a date string (e.g."YYYY-MM-DD","YYYY-MM-DD HH:mm:ss", or any other standard format) and returns its Unix timestamp in seconds.
+Returns0if the string is empty or invalid.

 include "stdlib/datetime.of"